 What did we find?
 You’d like some outstanding samples from the war secrets collection?

-The head of the communications unit of Technical Industrial Intelligence Branch opened his desk drawer and took out the tiniest vacuum tube I had ever seen.
+The head of the communications unit of the Technical Industrial Intelligence Branch opened his desk drawer and took out the tiniest vacuum tube I had ever seen.
 It was about half the size of a thumb.

 “Notice it is heavy porcelain, not glass, and thus virtually indestructible.
-It is a one thousand watt tube, one‑tenth the size of similar American tubes.
+It is a one thousand-watt tube, one‑tenth the size of similar American tubes.
 Today our manufacturers know the secret of making it! …And here’s something…”

 He pulled some brown, papery‑looking ribbon off a spool.
-It was a quarter‑inch wide, with a dull and a shiny side.
+It was a quarter‑inch wide, with a dull and shiny side.

 “That’s Magnetophone tape,” he said.
-“It’s plastic, metallized on one side with iron oxide.
+“It’s plastic, metalized on one side with iron oxide.
 In Germany that supplanted phonograph recordings.
 A day’s radio program can be magnetized on one reel.
 You can demagnetize it, wipe it off, and put a new program on at any time.
 No needle; so absolutely no noise or record wear.
 An hour‑long reel costs fifty cents.” (today’s “recording tape” E.K.)

 He showed me then what had been two of the most closely‑guarded technical secrets of the war: the infrared device which the Germans invented for seeing at night, and the remarkably small generator which operated it.
 German cars could drive at any speed in total black‑out, seeing objects clear as day two hundred meters ahead.
 Tanks with this device could spot targets two miles away.
-As a sniper-scope it enabled German riflemen to pick off a man in total blackness.
+As a sniper-scope, it enabled German riflemen to pick off a man in total blackness.

 There was a sighting tube, and a selenium screen out front.
-The screen caught the incoming infrared light, which drove electrons from the selenium along the tube to another screen which was electrically charged and fluorescent.
+The screen caught the incoming infrared light, which drove electrons from the selenium along the tube to another screen that was electrically charged and fluorescent.
 A visible image appeared on this screen.
 Its clearness and its accuracy for aiming purposes were phenomenal.
 Inside the tube, distortion of the stream of electrons by the earth’s magnetism was even allowed for!

 The small generator, five inches across, stepped up voltage from an ordinary flashlight battery to 15,000 volts!
-It had a walnut-sized motor which spun a rotor at 10,000 rpm so fast that originally it had destroyed all lubricants with the great amount of ozone it produced.
+It had a walnut-sized motor that spun a rotor at 10,000 rpm so fast that originally it had destroyed all lubricants with the great amount of ozone it produced.
 The Germans had developed a new grease: chlorinated paraffin oil.
-The generator then ran 3,000 hours.
+The generator then ran for 3,000 hours.